-Second year engineering students have a choice of two pathway options: Engineering: Advanced or Engineering: Robotics.
+Second year engineering students have a choice of three pathway options: Engineering: Civil, Engineering: Aerospace, or Engineering: Robotics.
 Second year programs are open to 11th and 12th grades.

 Engineering: Robotics includes four courses: Robotics 1, Robotics 2, Electronics 1, and Electronics 2.
 These courses prepare students with a lab-based, hands-on curriculum combining electrical, mechanical, and engineering principles.
 Students will learn to design, build, program, and control robotic devices.
 Instruction will include training to help students apply technical knowledge and skill to assemble and operate electrical/electronic equipment used in business, industry, and manufacturing.